‘Use by’, ‘best before’, ‘display until’ – what’s the difference and why does it matter?

 The legislation provides a list of products that do not have to carry a date mark (unless product-specific provisions apply), these include:

-- wines, liqueur wines, sparkling wines, aromatised wines, and similar products obtained from fruit other than grapes, and beverages falling
+- wines, liqueur wines, sparkling wines, aromatised wines, and similar products obtained from fruit other than grapes, and other specified

 - beverages containing 10% or more by volume of alcohol;